-The Edgewater Police Department should provide members with access to portable recorders, either audio or video or both, for use during the performance of their duties.
-The use of recorders is intended to enhance the mission of the Department by accurately capturing contacts between members of the Department and the public (CRS § 24-31-902).
+The Edgewater Police Department may provide members with access to portable recorders, either audio or video or both, for use during the performance of their duties.
+The use of recorders is intended to enhance the mission of the department by accurately capturing contacts between members of the department and the public.